coldfrontlabs/flexslider/README.md

 - Custom navigation options
 - Use any html elements in the slides
 - Built for beginners and pros, alike
-- Free to use under the MIT license
+- Free to use under the GPLv2+ license

 Installation
 ============